Ronaldo Denies Breaking Virus Protocol After Italy Return - UrduPoint

 Juventus said on Thursday that Ronaldo, who claims to not have the "slightest symptom", returned to Italy in a "medical flight authorised by the competent health authorities".

-The entire Juve team were back in isolation on Wednesday evening after US midfielder Weston McKennie tested positive.
+The entire Juve team were back in isolation on Wednesday evening after American midfielder Weston McKennie tested positive.

 Both McKennie and Ronaldo are in quarantine and must test negative before rejoining their teammates.